fajieyuan/SIGIR2020_peterrec/README.md

         'kernel_size': 3,
         'learning_rate':0.001,
         'batch_size':32,# you can try 32, 64, 128, 256, etc.
+        'iterations':5, #you can just stop pretraining if performance does not change in the testing set.
+It may not need 5 iterations
-        'iterations':5, #you can stop it once it saves parameters once 'is_negsample':True #False denotes no negative sampling
+        'is_negsample':True #False denotes no negative sampling
     }
 ```